anthrax3/devops-wiki/books/continuous-delivery.rst

 Product-Orient Build Tools (Make, Rake) runs task in defined order however it check output of previous task timestamp to be later than current task output file timestamp.
-Known as incremental build and helps to run task whose dependant outputs were updated since the last build.
+Known as incremental build and helps to run task whose dependent outputs were updated since the last build.

-Task Orient Build Tool (Ant, MsBuild) runs tasks after it's dependants and runs each task only once.
+Task Orient Build Tool (Ant, MsBuild) runs tasks after it's dependents and runs each task only once.

 Build Scripts Principles: